-- Fall through spring, snip some of the green strappy leaves to use like garlic chives or green onions.
+- In warm areas of B.C., snip some of the green strappy leaves from fall to early spring to use like garlic chives or green onions.
 Always take less than a third from each plant to allow it to continue growing vigorously.

 - In spring, tug out some of the young, scallion-like bulbs.

 - In June, pick the scapes (see “Great scapes”).